There is someone lies dead in the bushes,

 you didn't take the time to read my file -

-I'm innocent, and I shall not confess!'
+I'm innocent, and I will not confess!'

-said: 'Confess it, we implore you!
+pressuring him, 'Confess it, we implore you!

-You were running from the station,
+You have been seen escaping from the station,

-you were present at the time!
+we know that you were present at the time!

 You've been identified by two who saw you:

 out.
-'We look alike; why don't you
+'We appear to look alike; why don't you

-'Hernandez is a phantom', they asserted,
+'Hernandez is a phantom,' they asserted,

 knowing the phantom was in custody.